The Stars of David Project

-The Star of David or Magen David is the universal symbol of the Jewish people and the state of Israel.
+The Star of David or Magen David is the universal symbol of the Jewish people and of the state of Israel.
 The star signifies our connection to the community and the lens through which we see the world.

 The Star of David Project.